MSaideman/find-your-forever-friend/README.md

 ## Find Your Forever Friend

-This website is designed using Tailwind CSS and Petfinder API to help you find your next pet.
-You are able to choose what type of animal you want, location, species, gender, age, and size and you will be matched with options for your next best friend.
+This website is designed using Tailwind CSS, Bulma IO, and Petfinder API to help you find your next pet.
+You are able to choose whatt ype of animal you want and the zip code you are looking for and results will match your request.
+We made it possible for you to find your best friend in one easy click!

 User Story:
 AS A pet-lover with a specific taste